hyperledger-cacti/cacti/packages/cactus-plugin-persistence-ethereum/README.md

 ## API Summary

 The plugin exposes status and synchronization operations through its TypeScript and OpenAPI interfaces.
-See [`public-api.ts`](./src/main/typescript/public-api.ts) and the endpoint section below.
+See [`public-api.ts`][package-doc-src-main-typescript-public-api-ts] and the endpoint section below.

 This plugin allows `Cactus` to persist Ethereum data into some storage (currently to a `PostgreSQL` database, but this concept can be extended further).
 Data in the database can later be analyzed and viewed in a GUI tool.